ddd-crew/bounded-context-canvas/README.md

 Writing down the description forces you to clearly articulate fuzzy thoughts and ensure everybody in the team is on the same page.

 ### Strategic Classification
-How important is this context to the success of your organisation:
+How important is this context to the success of your organisation?:

 - core domain: a key strategic initiative
 - supporting domain: necessary but not a differentiator